What is Continuum?

 What is the rest of the venue like?

 The main building, John Foster Hall, is a still fairly modern venue.
 It consists of a series of rooms spread out over three floors.
 It hosts the Dining Room/Main Hall, the Committee Room, the Trade Hall, the bar, the Seminar Room, the Board Game Library Room and an additional Games room.
 There is an elevator available to the top floor, while the lower ground floor can be reached from the outside.

 In addition to the main building, Continuum also makes use of four extra houses all about 5 minutes walk away from the main venue for Freeforms and Tabletop RPGs.

 What is the food like at Continuum?

-Continuum is held at a University Hall of Residence, so there is breakfast, lunch, dinner, and a vending machine with snacks that may occasionally run dry.
+Continuum is held at a University Hall of Residence.
+There is a vending machine with snacks that may occasionally run dry.

-Lunch and Dinner are not included in the price, however, the Dining Hall sells Lunch from 1-2pm and Dinner from 6.30 to 8pm.
-The meals on offer vary from days to day.
-There is usually some form of a vegetarian option, but it might be jacket potato-shaped.
+Breakfast, Lunch and Dinner are not included in the price.
 Eating in the Dining Hall is the most convenient way to grab a bite between games.

 Please bear in mind that even the Committee won’t know what the food will be like until we arrive and eat it as the catering companies are prone to change between one convention and the next.